silassdev/ideal-fortnight/README.md

 - Real-time preview as you edit

 ### Dashboard
-- View all your saved resumes
+- View your saved resume
 - Quick access to edit or download
 - Resume management (create, update, delete)